MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-mobile-android-device-shared-mode.md

 - [VMware Workspace ONE](https://docs.omnissa.com/bundle/UEMSharedDevicesVSaaS/page/UEMSharedDeviceConditionalAccess.html) - VMware supports conditional access capabilities but currently doesn’t support global sign-in and global sign-out with shared device mode.
 - [SOTI MobiControl](https://soti.net/resources/blog/2023/soti-mobicontrol-supports-microsoft-shared-device-mode/)

+> [!NOTE]
-**Note:** If your MDM doesn’t support setting the device in shared device mode, reach out to your MDM provider to request support for this feature.
+> If your MDM doesn’t support setting the device in shared device mode, reach out to your MDM provider to request support for this feature.
 Additionally, you can manually put devices in shared device mode for testing if your MDM doesn’t support shared device mode.

 ## Manual setup with the Microsoft Authenticator app